How to Apply?

 Website: https://www.fnu.ac.fj/study/student-support/financial-support/?id=6373

-Online briefing sessions about the program, how to apply, meet the project leaders and how to put together a research proposal will be held to support you through the application process.
+Online briefing sessions about the program, how to apply, and how to put together a research proposal will be held to support you through the application process.
 Dates and registration links are provided below:

 Zoom Q&A session

-A Zoom Q&A session will be held on Friday 15 July 2022 at 12pm FJT for anyone interested to learn more.
-Please register at the following link:
+A Zoom Q&A session will be held on Monday 19 August 2024 at 10am FJT for anyone interested to learn more.

-Research Proposal Training will be held on Tuesday 23 August at 12pm FJT to support applicants to put together their research intent and future research proposals.
-Please register at the following link:
+Research Proposal Training will be held to support applicants to put together their research intent and future research proposals.

 Yes, you need to ensure you have confirmed your GPA and Citizenship requirements are eligible before applying.
 Please contact the relevant contact at FNU and USP to confirm your eligibility (see Question 10).